NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 3. The types of vehicles you drive

-Cars, trucks or vans may have different rates in your state.
-And the make, model and year of your vehicle can also influence your commercial auto insurance coverage.
+Different types of vehicles — such as cars, trucks or vans — may have different rates.
+The make, model and year of your vehicles can also influence your cost.

 4. The location of your business